ni/nilrt-docs/docs/source/cross_compile/config_vs_code.rst

    workspace.
 For example: *<My Documents>\\HelloWorld\\\* or *<My Documents>\\NI Linux Real-Time Template\\*.

-2. Launch VS Code.
+2. In a new command prompt, navigate to the toolchain folder and run the environment-setup-core2-64-nilrt-linux.bat script.

+3. Launch VS Code from the same command prompt, to ensure that the toolchain environment is set up correctly.
+Hereafter, always launch VS Code for cross-compilation after setting up the environment.

-3. | In VS Code, select **Open folder…** from the landing page or **File
+4. | In VS Code, select **Open folder…** from the landing page or **File
      >> Open Folder…**

    .. image:: media/config_vscode/image1.png

-4. Navigate to and select the folder created previously to open it in VS Code.
+5. Navigate to and select the folder created previously to open it in VS Code.

-5. | In the VS Code Explorer, create the following folders in the HelloWorld folder using the **New Folder** button.
+6. | In the VS Code Explorer, create the following folders in the HelloWorld folder using the **New Folder** button.

    .. image:: media/config_vscode/image2.png

    1. *src* – source code directory
    2. *build* – build files directory

-6. | Confirm that the directory structure looks as follows:
+7. | Confirm that the directory structure looks as follows:

    .. image:: media/config_vscode/image3.png

 Creating Tasks and the Command Palette